beyond88/waregenie/README.md

 <strong>Server side</strong>

--   Laravel - evented I/O for the backend
+-   Laravel - A PHP web framework is known for its elegant syntax, developer-friendly features, and emphasis on simplicity and productivity.
--   MySQL - Fast, unopinionated, minimalist web framework for Node.js
+-   MySQL - An open-source relational database management system used for storing and managing structured data.

-    Details frameworks and packages can be found in the package.json files in server and client directory.
+    Details of frameworks and packages can be found in the package.json files in the server and client directory.

 ## Running the application